microsoft/FluidFramework/packages/test/test-utils/README.md

 This method creates a simple `Loader` that can be used to resolve a Container or request a fluid object.

-It should be created with a list of source to entry point mappings (of type `fluidEntryPoint` as explained in [LocalCodeLoader](#Local-Code-Loader) section above) and an `ILocalDeltaConnectionServer`:
+It should be created with a list of source to entry point mappings (of type `fluidEntryPoint` as explained in [LocalCodeLoader](#Local-Code-Loader) section above), an `ILocalDeltaConnectionServer` and an `IUrlResolver`:
 ```typeScript
 export function createLocalLoader(
     packageEntries: Iterable<[